 In fact, I can’t wait to do it all again.
 The only problem is I have to write another book.
 Ah well…here goes…

-ORDER YOUR SIGNED COPY HERE NOW Canal Pushers is the first thriller in an exciting new crime series set on Britain’s waterways.
-Does a serial killer stalk the towpaths and locks?
-Jack Johnson is newly divorced, recently made redundant and in search of a fresh start.
+ORDER YOUR SIGNED COPY WITH free postage HERE NOW Book 1 in the Johnson & Wilde Mystery crime series, featuring ex journalist Jack Johnson, the enigmatic Nina Wilde, and a narrowboat with a top speed of 4 miles per hour… Jack Johnson is newly divorced, recently made redundant and in search of a fresh start.
 But when a young boy he meets on the canals turns up drowned, trouble seems determined to follow him.
-With the encouragement of Jack’s unlikely companion, Nina, who’s come aboard his narrowboat, Jumping Jack […]Read More
+With the encouragement of Jack’s […]Read More